Flood Safety & Supply Chain

 The National Flood Insurance Program, or NFIP, “partners with more than 50 insurance companies and thousands of independent agents across the country to offer the same affordable NFIP rates and crucial insurance coverage.”
 Those in the warehousing branch of the supply chain should consider a commercial insurance option to protect or recover inventory loss.

-As a shipper, broker or carrier, it’s essential to understand the business practices of your logistics partners.
+As a shipper, broker, or carrier, it’s essential to understand the business practices of your logistics partners.
 Keeping an open line of communication about risks, mitigation processes, and recovery plans are vital to a healthy supply chain.

 Relief Efforts